ai-in-the-loop/gbio-maha-partnership/README.md

 # gbio-maha-partnership
-scripts and jupyter files documenting the work we're doing with GBIO and MAHA
+This repo contains scripts and jupyter files documenting the work we're doing with Greater Boston Interfaith Organization (GBIO) and Massachusetts Affordable Housing Alliance (MAHA).